 - If you’re cycling at night be aware that working front and rear lights are mandatory and you should have a bell on the handlebars to warn pedestrians of your approach.

 - Another necessity is to make sure you pack a puncture repair kit, spare inner tubes, a hand pump, basic tools like Allen keys and an adjustable spanner, and additional clothing and a lightweight tent in case you unintentionally get stuck outdoors in the middle of nowhere.
+Here’s an Amazon link to the all-in-one bike repair kit that I bought last year.

 - Following on from the above pack plenty of food and water as well.
 Those panniers are going to be quite full with that lot…